uvarc/accord/docs/security.md

 ---
 layout: default
-#parent: Child of Test
-#grand_parent: Test
 nav_order: 5
 ---

 # Security

-ACCORD can meet HIPAA, FERPA, and other less-restrictive data sensitivity requirements.
-More restrictive levels, such as CUI, FISMA, PCI cannot be satisfied.
-A list of compliance will be released as the platform nears production launch.
+ACCORD is appropriate for HIPAA, FERPA, and other types of data with moderate security restrictions.
+ACCORD cannot be used to process highly-restricted data such as CUI, FISMA, and PCI data.

 ## Authentication